Mustajab01/GPA-Calculator/README.md

 ## Technologies Used

-- [Vite](https://vite.dev/): A fast build tool that optimizes development with features like hot module replacement.
+- [NextJS](https://nextjs.org/): An open-source web development framework built on React with features like server-side rendering and static site generation, built-in routing and optimizations for better SEO and user experience.
 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [React Router](https://reactrouter.com/): A routing library for React applications.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom designs.